joshcarp/docs.buf.build/docs/reference/inputs.md

 - The `branch` option specifies the branch to clone.
 - The `tag` option specifies the tag to clone.
 - The `ref` option specifies an explicit Git reference.
 Any ref that is a valid input to `git checkout` is accepted.
+Note that most git hosts (including GitHub) only allow fetching by reference and not commits by sha.
+Buf will clone the repo, then run `git checkout <ref>` to get to the specified commit for ref.
+  To use refs for commits outside of the range of the default clone settings use `branch` and `depth` as needed.
 - The `depth` option specifies how deep of a clone to perform.
 It defaults to 50 if `ref` is used and 1 otherwise.
 - The `recurse_submodules` option says to clone submodules recursively.